MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Type-Conversion-in-Expressions.md

 integer + decimal
 ```

- This expression contains two sub\-expressions of different data types.
-Before it can add these two sub\-expressions, the system must convert the leftmost sub\-expression to decimal.
+ This expression contains two sub-expressions of different data types.
+Before it can add these two sub-expressions, the system must convert the leftmost sub-expression to decimal.

 ```
 decimal + decimal
 ```

- When the leftmost sub\-expression has been converted, the expression can be evaluated, and the resulting data type will be decimal.
+ When the leftmost sub-expression has been converted, the expression can be evaluated, and the resulting data type will be decimal.

 ```
 decimal + decimal = decimal